PiotrAdamowicz/nestjs-bookmark-app/README.md

 ## Hosted on Koyeb

-For now only postinstal scrip specific to koyeb deployment.
+- For now only postinstal scrip specific to koyeb deployment.
+- DB using Neon

 ### Techstack